asunny72/blog/docs/baby/invisible-support-person.md

 The person with least supprt is the invisble support person (or team) responsible for taking care of mama and papa.
 In our case, bubbe (gma).

 Bubbe plays a thankless role where the difficulity level and exhaustion can be easily overlooked by others.
-Bubble worked herself so hard for so many weeks in a row, and slept so little that **she drove herself to sickness and needed 2.5 days of bed rest to recover**.
+Bubble worked herself so hard for so many weeks in a row, and slept so little that **she drove herself to sickness and needed 2.5 days of bed rest to recover** (she recovered excellently).

 Bubbe left behind her posh home with the world's most luxiorious pool and entertainment space to stay with baby in a small 2b 2b apartment for 5 weeks.
 She skipped three parties and social events, one of which was a very special family occasion, to minimize the chances of getting baby sick.
 She took no weekends off, and dedicated 100% of her time to baby, mama, and papa.